SanderMertens/flecs/docs/Manual.md

 ## Staging
 When an application is processing the world (using `ecs_progress`) the world enters a state in which all operations are automatically deferred.
 This ensures that systems can call regular operations while iterating entities without modifying the underlying storage.
 The queued operations are merged by default at the end of the frame.
 When using multiple threads, each thread has its own queue.
 Queues of different threads are processed sequentially.

 By default this means that an application will not see the effects of an operation until the end of a frame.
-When this is undesirable, an application can add `[in]` and `[out]` anotations to a system signature to force a merging the queues mid-frame.
+When this is undesirable, an application can add `[in]` and `[out]` annotations to a system signature to force a merging the queues mid-frame.
 When using multiple threads this will represent a synchronization point.
 Take this (somewhat contrived) example with two systems, without annotations:

 ```c
 // Sets velocity using ecs_set